lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic22_ClassDesign.md

 I am creating a 5-module course called "Teaching and Learning with AI" for higher education faculty.
 Propose a structure with a title and description for each module, progressing from foundations to application and reflection.
 ```

+**Sample illustration:** Flowchart or timeline of the 5 modules showing increasing complexity

 ## 2.2 Design and Create a Single Class Session (Objectives, Contents, Materials)
 **Task:**
 Design the elements of a session: objectives, contents, and materials.